 What are my objectives?

 Do you want to learn a new language, extend your computer knowledge or optimise your personal time management skills?
 You can pursue a wide variety of career objectives by undertaking further training.
 You can catch up on the occupation-specific knowledge you lack, take a vocational further training course, or train privately while continuing to work.
-Whatever kind of further training you opt for, it is important that you should first of all think carefully about the career objectives you wish to pursue with that commitment.
-This kind of reflection will not only help you to find the right offer for you, it is also important to have a precise objective so that your employer is able to provide the best possible support for you.
+It is important that you should first of all think carefully about the career objectives you wish to pursue with that commitment.
+It is important to have a precise objective so that your employer is able to provide the best possible support for you.

 If you have concrete questions of an organisational nature when starting to make plans, you can seek help from professional further training counsellors, for example at labour agencies, the respective chambers of trade and industry, professional associations or adult education centres, or from counsellors in the municipal and district educational guidance centres.
 The Federal Ministry of Education and Research also runs a telephone service providing information on further training.
-There, on work days from 10am to 5pm, you can get nationwide guidance on all issues of further training.
+There you can get nationwide guidance on all issues of further training.
 In many companies, you can also get help from the staff of the human resources department.

 The admission requirements differ hugely depending on the type of further training and can range from school-leaving qualifications or language proficiency to prior completion of a foundation course.
-For example, many courses require specific academic diplomas, such as secondary school-leaving diplomas or university degrees.
 The corresponding level of knowledge is a key basis for numerous further training courses and proof can be provided simply by submitting a certificate.

 Certificates are important

 With many providers, it is usual to submit qualification certificates in German, which means that you must first have your certificate translated if you do not have a German version.
 For courses taught in German, it is not, in general, explicitly stated that sufficient knowledge of German (at least a B2 level, usually) is required.
 For courses taught in another language, this is mentioned in most cases.
-For example, a specialised computer course may be offered not in German, but in English.
 You can get information about the required language skills from the provider.

 Federal Institute for Vocational Education and Training (BIBB)